-The proposed drilling locations adjacent to piers #2 and #3 are located in areas below the ordinary high water mark (OHW) and are located within a riverine wetland.
+The proposed drilling location #3 is located within a riverine wetland.
 Riverine wetlands play an important role in a river ecosystem and provide, among other things, areas of lower velocity during flooding periods, which is critical to the survival of fish species, especially juvenile salmon.
 Because riverine wetlands serve as migratory corridors, connecting upland with coastal and other aquatic habitat, species richness tends to be higher than that of other terrestrial habitat.